jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```

 ### Conclusion
 Be sure to run the RuboCop, Rails Best Practices, and Brakeman tools before entering a "git commit" command.
 These steps are covered in the git_check.sh script.
-Fix all violations prior to entering a "git commit" command.
+Fix all violations prior to entering the "git add" and "git commit" commands.